Curriculum

 Foundation / Early Primary

-In the Early Years there is a strong focus on establishing the foundations of learning, good work habits and the routines of the classroom.
+In the Foundation and Early Primary cohort, there is a strong focus on establishing the foundations of learning, good work habits and the routines of the classroom.
 We introduce students to the school-wide expectations of Learning, Respect, and Safety, which are embedded into everyday activities.
 We promote independence, resilience and regulation of emotions by establishing strategies aligned with the Zones of Regulation.
-Communication, language and vocabulary are a core focus in the Early Years, including AAC focused sessions with Proloquo2Go and our Speech Pathologist.
+Communication, language and vocabulary are a core focus in the Foundation and Early Primary cohort, including AAC focused sessions.
 Students are exposed to letters, sounds and are beginning to learn reading and writing strategies, with a focus on fine motor skills.
 We encourage a love of reading by sharing classroom texts to build comprehension and understanding of what we are reading.
 Students are introduced to hands-on Mathematics concepts of number, counting, shape, colour, money and measurement which are applied to practical situations.
 Students are also introduced to Science and Humanities topics which relate to their everyday lives.
 Allied Health staff assist in planning structured ‘Play to Learn’ sessions in which video modelling is used to show students appropriate role play with stations such as Vets, Shopping, Teddy Bears Picnic etc. Students are also involved in sensory experiences, including basic cooking strategies and trying new foods.
-In our classrooms, educators model the use of AAC throughout the day.
-This includes low-tech core boards and alphabet boards, key word sign, and high tech iPad based communication devices.

 Upper Primary